Affiliate marketing is divided into different affiliate payment types and models.

 Cost Per Action

-The model behind CPA is that advertisers pay for each action an individual takes after you’ve sent them to a landing page such as filling in their zip code, applying for a credit card, filling out survey information, and more.
+The model behind CPA affiliate programs is that advertisers pay for each action an individual takes after you’ve sent them to a landing page such as filling in their zip code, applying for a credit card, filling out survey information, and more.

 A CPA model for your affiliate business can be a great tool for increasing revenue because it’s low resistance in conversions; people are very likely to fill out basic information, such as their zip code, that could pay you upward of $1 – $2 per action.